AlexandreDecan/portion/README.md

 ```

+While `.combine` accepts a single `IntervalDict`, it can be generalized to support an arbitrary number of `IntervalDicts`, as illustrated in [#95](https://github.com/AlexandreDecan/portion/issues/95#issuecomment-2351435891).

 Finally, similarly to a `dict`, an `IntervalDict` also supports `len`, `in` and `del`, and defines
 `.clear`, `.copy`, `.update`, `.pop`, `.popitem`, and `.setdefault`.